 The sourdough component is completely optional too, but I really love the tender bite the lacto-fermented flour provides.
 The pasta doesn’t taste overly sour, just like good sourdough bread shouldn’t, rather a hint of sour in balance with the other flavours.
 I add sourdough to pretty much everything made with flour and grains these days – crackers, cakes, pikelets, pastry, scones, porridge.
 Everything.

 Not only does it make gluten-containing flours easier to digest, but it is also a great way to use up the excess starter I have from the daily feeds.
 As you can probably gather I am rather passionate about this subject and have included a comprehensive guide to sourdough in my new book along with recipes for bread and other everyday uses as mentioned above.
 If you do make this pasta please let me know how you go, either via email or show me on Instagram @homegrownkitchen.

 P.S.
 Thank-you for all your words of support and encouragement over the last few weeks about my new cookbook – either at my book launch or via email/social media.
 It still feels surreal to me that my Homegrown Kitchen cookbook is out in the world.
-This is the book I have always wanted to write, and I poured my heart and soul into the pages.
+This is the book I have always wanted to write.
 A big-hearted thank you to everyone who has bought a book (or planning to 😀) it truly means the world to me – and please tell your friends about it too!